HOW TO INSTRUCT A BARRISTER

 I WANT TO INSTRUCT A BARRISTER UNDER THE PUBLIC ACCESS RULES: WHAT DO I NEED TO DO?

-Contact needs to be established by telephoning the Clerks' Room and asking to speak to the Senior Clerk or Deputy Senior Clerk.
+Contact needs to be established by telephoning the Clerks' Room and asking to speak to the Senior Clerk.
 They will be able to tell you what you need to do next.
 Please note that not all types of work are permitted under the Public Access scheme.
 Barristers cannot undertake the following types of work under Public Access:

 - Criminal work